 How do I stop student loans from taking my taxes?

-You typically have three options to get your federal loans out of default:
+You typically have three options to get out of default and stop student loans from taking your taxes:

 - Negotiating a federal student loan settlement (student loan offer in compromise)